 Elmwood Little League, Providence, RI

 Jaylanie was an athletic player and wanted to be a catcher.
 She lacked experience, but was willing to put in the work in her free time.
-When she received the donated catchers gear, the league was able to give her a set to practice with, and Jaylanie dedicated herself to becoming the best player she could be.
+When they received the donated catchers gear, the league was able to give her a set to practice with, and Jaylanie dedicated herself to becoming the best player she could be.
 Elmwood Little League honored her that season as the most improved player for her age class.

 Belize City Softball Association